raulduk3/autotask-mcp-retell/retell-agent-prompt.md

 - How many people are affected?
 - Can they still work or is this blocking them?

 The richer the details, the faster the technical team can resolve it.
+Collect any new data fields provided by the caller, but **never invent new data fields**.

 ## Workflow